-In collaboration with the national brown marmorated stink bug surveillance network, the city’s Service de l’environnement is currently coordinating efforts to promote screening and identify this pest.
+In collaboration with the national brown marmorated stink bug surveillance network, we are coordinating efforts to promote screening and identify this pest.

 The brown marmorated stink bug causes significant damage to a variety of crops once it has infested an area.
 It can attack several hundred plant species, including the following: